 International Health Regulations (2005) Monitoring Framework

 Under the International Health Regulations (2005) (IHR (2005) all States Parties are required to have or to develop minimum core public health capacities to implement the IHR (2005) effectively.
-Until 2015 The IHR monitoring process, involved assessing, through a self-assessment questionnaire sent to States Parties, the implementation status of 13 core capacities.
-Data from 2015 show that States Parties are making good progress on a number of core capacities, notably in the areas of surveillance, zoonotic diseases, response, coordination, laboratory, legislation policy, and risk communication.
+Until 2016 The IHR monitoring process, involved assessing, through a self-assessment questionnaire sent to States Parties, the implementation status of 13 core capacities.
+Data from 2016 show that States Parties are making good progress on a number of core capacities, notably in the areas of zoonotic diseases, surveillance, response, coordination, laboratory, risk communication, legislation policy, and Food safety.

-65%of all State Parties responded to the monitoring questionnaire in 2015, 127 of the 196 States PartiesView map
+66%of all State Parties responded to the monitoring questionnaire in 2016, 129 of the 196 States PartiesView map

 IHR Monitoring Post 2016